medram/YahooBot/README.md

 # YahooBot
-YahooBot is a script that helps you to automate some your Aol mailbox actions.
+YahooBot is a script that helps you to automate some your Yahoo mailbox actions.

 ## Features
 YahooBot supports 5 actions so far, these actions are: